icon to open the header menu

 An architecture, such as that of the Linux kernel, thus provides significant semantic content about the kinds of properties that developers should be concerned about and the expected paths of evolution of the overall system, as well as its subparts.
 The blueprint of the software is made clear enough that it is simple for programmers to find a correct way to contribute to it.
 Other architectures include, for instance, the client-server architecture (with the peer-to-peer architecture as an alternative), the model-view-controller architecture (and its presentation-abstraction-control counterpart)61 .
 In all of those cases, a familiar organization of a program texts files and delimitations of its functions lowers the barrier to entry for a programmer, and in this sense contributing to making the program texts writerly texts.

 Eric Raymond develops this praise of the Linux kernel in his book The Cathedral and the Bazaar .
-This essay describes the Linux project, the open-source philosophy it propelled into the limelight, and how the quantity of self-motivated workers without rigid working structures (which is not to say without clear designs) can result in better work than if made by a few, select, highly-skilled individuals ( Raymond, 2001) .
+This essay describes the Linux project, the open-source philosophy it propelled into the limelight, and how the quantity of self-motivated workers without rigid working structures (which is not to say without clear designs) can result in better work than if made by a few, select, highly-skilled individuals ( author, year) .
 While the cathedral is traditionally considered more aesthetically pleasing than the bazaar, in terms of architectural canon, Raymond sides with a bazaar-like model of organization, in which all development is done in public, with a very loose, horizontal contribution structure at any stage of the software lifecycle—as opposed to a tightly guided software project whose development is done by a restricted number of developers.
 While he doesn't mention specific aesthetic standards in his essay, he does highlight parallels in practices and processes, laying foundations on which to build such standards.
 Architecture is thus both a model for the planning of the construction of artefacts, and a model for the organization of the persons constructing these artefacts.

 Concepts such as modularity, spatial organization or inter-dependence, it turns out, could be applied to both fields.
 There are only few explicit references to beauty in software architecture design; instead, desirable properties are those of performance, security, availability, functionality, usability, modifiability, portability, reusability, integrability and testability.
 Perhaps this is due to the fact that the traditional understanding of beauty in terms of external manifestation—decoration—isn't here the main point of software architecture, but rather a functional perception of it.